Engin-Boot/no-oggy-in-cs-Rajnandini72/README.md

 ## Method

-We could remove all the strings starting with "oggy" from the list using the RemoveAll() method with Lambda function.
+We can do it using removeAll method with Lambda Function.